Myhrchan/reactProject/README.md

+Project realized in React by Mariane Champalier and Antoine Castel for an ECE course.

+It is a simple website for handling the management of an amusement park attractions and facilities.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>